michielbdejong/website/documents/nlnet-grant.md

 ## 5. Project planning

 We decided to quit our current position to start this project fulltime on the first of October.
 We are now on alpha phase with a bit less than ten alpha testers.
-We aim at reaching beta for 1st of january, the end of our possible crowdfunding campaign.
-Here is our planning, with deliverables, for the 2 next quarterly.
+We aim at reaching beta for first of january, the end of our possible crowdfunding campaign.
+Here is our planning, with deliverables, for the two next quarterly.

 #### 1st January 2015: beta release
-- a web app to provision users.
-They are able to get
-  - a subdomain (with our ssl certificate)
+- a simple web app to provision users.
+They are able to get a subdomain (with our ssl certificate)
 - a basic configuration for service provisioning tool (based on docker) to provide the following services
   - emails
   - jabber